 (2) Research projects are also available for talented and motivated undergraduate students.

-Research interests: Microelectronics, nanoelectronics, nanomaterials, microelectromechanical system (MEMS), sensors, microfabrication.
-Research sponsored by NSF, DoD/Navy, industry, WSU.
+Research interests: Microelectronics, nanoelectronics, nanomaterials, microelectromechanical (MEMS) and nanoelectromechanical (NEMS) systems, sensors, micro/nanofabrication, modeling.
+Research sponsored by NSF, DoD/Navy, industry, and WSU.

-- Wide bandgap silicon carbide (SiC) high voltage and high power devices (SBD, pn, BJT, JFET, MOSFET, IGBT) for energy conversion and power management.
+- Wide bandgap silicon carbide (SiC) and gallium nitride (GaN) high voltage/power and high frequency devices: SBD, pn diode, BJT, JFET, MOSFET, IGBT, HEMT.

 - Optically-controlled power devices for pulsed power applications.

-- 2-dimensional materials (graphene, MoS2) crystal growth and device development.
+- 2-D materials (graphene, MoS2) crystal growth and device development.

-- Micro/Nanoelectronics and Energy Laboratory (MNEL) for testing and characterization of electronic devices and MEMS.
+- Micro/Nanoelectronics and Energy Laboratory (MNEL) for testing and characterization of electronic devices and MEMS/NEMS.

 Cleanroom Bay 1 (diffusion furnace, oxidation furnace, chemical hoods, PECVD, RIE, RTP, SRD)

-Cleanroom Bay 2 (mask aligner, spinner, hotplates, O2 plasma, chemical hood, Nikon microscope, ALD)
+Cleanroom Bay 2 (mask aligner, spinner, hotplates, O2 plasma, chemical hood, Nikon microscope)

-Cleanroom Bay 3 (ebeam evaporator, RF/DC sputter, ellipsometer, optical surface profiler, AFM, Nikon microscope)
+Cleanroom Bay 3 (ebeam evaporator, RF/DC sputter, ellipsometer, optical surface profiler, stylus surface profiler, AFM, Nikon microscope)